angeloilardi/spexy/README.md

 SPEXY is the web page of a made-up optical store showcasing the products and services offered.

-The web page consists of a home and 4 other sections:
+The web page consists of a Home and 4 other sections:

 - Glasses and Sunglasses with a shopping cart to purchase products
 - Eye Tests (where customers can book an appointment for an eye test)